Universal Fault-Tolerant Quantum Computing with Stabiliser Codes

 In summary, while the scheme of Ref.~\cite{JochymOConnor2} is ostensibly similar to intrinsically fault-tolerant schemes using Steane and Reed-Muller codes \cite{Paetznik,Anderson}, it actually uses a fundamentally different technique to leverage the properties of these codes from code switching or gauge fixing.
-Specifically, this technique is directly using the structure of standard concatenated code decoders to allow for conditionally fault-tolerant logical operator implementations for such decoders that nonetheless have unbounded spread.
-This is a type of conditional fault tolerance because alternative thresholded decoders could be constructed that do not directly use the concatenation structure, and the conditionally fault-tolerant logical operator implementations would not be fault-tolerant with respect to these alternative decoders.
-This approach has now also been pursued based on homological product codes and may prove effective for realising universal sets of fault-tolerant logical operator implementations on such code families \cite{JochymOConnor4}.
-It may be fruitful to further pursue such use of conditional fault tolerance further on more general code families.
+Specifically, this technique is based on designing a code family and quantum channels specifically to ensure fault tolerance, even without preserving the locality of noise (even up to errors of probability zero) In addition to concatenation, an alternative version of this approach based on the homological product of codes has also been proposed \cite{JochymOConnor4}.
+It may be fruitful to further pursue analogous approaches on more general code families.